 This note provides guidance to staff in relation to recognising how long data should be retained in order to ensure the City of London Corporation Pension Fund complies with its legal obligations under DPA18 and GDPR.

-For the purposes of this policy, ‘personal data’, ‘special category personal data’, ‘data subject’ and ‘processing’ have the same meaning as defined at Article 4 GDPR and outlined in the Data Protection Policy.
+For the purposes of this policy, ‘personal data’, ‘special category personal data’, ‘data subject’ and ‘processing’ have the same meaning as defined in section 3 and Schedule 1 of the DPA18 and outlined in the Data Protection Policy.

 Understanding Personal Data Retention